pkra/peterkrautzberger.org/future-mathml2.md

 The reason is banal.
 WebKit's and Gecko's (still quite partial) support has been almost exclusively implemented by volunteer contributors (mostly unpaid volunteers at that).

 No browser vendor has ever worked on MathML support in their browser.
 (Yes, that's a bit unfair to Mozilla devs who are great -- sorry.
-I also know good people at Aafa, Google, Microsoft; but their companies still all fail here.)
+I also know good people at Apple, Google, Microsoft; but those companies still all fail.)

 The volunteers, on the other hand, come and go.
 Nobody is able to find significant funding.
 And development has been effectively dead for over a year now.